alexpdp7/django-tws/README.md

 ```

 `copier` creates a `destination` directory.
-Change to the `destination` directory and run `uv run devserver.py` to start your application.
+Change to the `destination` directory and read the `README.md` file for further instructions.

 ## Objectives